Neck Pain at Work

 How to Fight Back!

-Frequent breaks from sitting should be taken throughout the day to give your body
+Frequent breaks from sitting should be taken throughout the day to give your bodya break from static sitting posture.
+This can be implemented several ways to make

 sure your posture breaks are met, but productivity does not suffer.
 One simple way